 In every programming language, there are data types that are built-in to the language.
 In languages like Java where all data types are explicit, each one has a unique keyword.
-These explicit keywords are used to tell the language what types we want to use.
+These explicit keywords are used to tell the language what type we want to use when we create variables:

 For a comprehensive look at all of the primitive types, Oracle provides a complete list in their Java documentation.
-However, let’s run over these quickly!
+For now, let’s run over the eight primitive types quickly!

 The Int Primitive Type

-As we’ve explored already, Java integers are 32-bit signed values, and they are denoted by the
+To start, Java integers are 32-bit signed (meaning positive or negative) values, and they are denoted by the

 int someNumber = 10;